The Best of Brazil

 From Rio head south along the Atlantic coast by private vehicle to one of the picturesque, laid-back islands on the coast, llha Grande.
 Relax and walk the clean sand beaches or bathe in the warm waters of this island paradise.
 Options include hikes through the jungle to waterfalls, a nearby black sand beach, boats or hikes to other secluded beaches or just hanging out in the laid-back World Heritage town centre.
 The local fauna and flora in Ilha Grande, a Nacional Patrimony protected area, are extremely diverse.
 The state park was created in 1971 and encompasses 4.500 hectares of wilderness.
 Mountain range, coastal, mangrove and prairie vegetation are all found here, along with an astonishing collection of bird life, including parrots, woodpeckers, Brazilian thrushes and saracuras.
 There are also different kinds of monkeys, squirrels, armadillos, pacas, hedgehogs and snakes, as well as endangered species such as the Alouatta Fusca, generally known as Bugio monkey.
 Rio de Janeiro to Ilha Grande Approximate distance:150km Estimate travel time:4 hours (1 hour by ferry)

+Continue by ferry and van to the colonial city of Paraty and enjoy an included schooner tour of the harbour's many islands and beaches.
+Also visit an Afro-Brazilian community for a unique cultural interaction and enjoy a traditional meal.
+Option to visit cachaça distillery.
 This quaint, colonial town is an architectural gem famous for its churches.
 Located on Brazil's Costa Verde or "Green Coast," UNESCO World Heritage Paraty is known as much for the natural beauty of its surroundings as it is for its excellent cachaça.
 Explore the cobblestone streets and cafés of the historical centre of Paraty, and we include a schooner tour of the bay, visiting pristing nearby beaches and emerald waters.
 125 miles from Rio de Janeiro, on the edge of picturesque Ilha Grande Bay, Paraty is a lovely colonial town.
 On the border between Rio de Janeiro and São Paulo states, it is a favourite with those looking to ‘get away from it all’—Brazilians and visitors alike.
 Considered one of the world's most important examples of Portuguese colonial architecture by UNESCO, the historic centre is a well-preserved national historic monument, and today has been closed to vehicles to preserve its laid-back colonial ambience.
 During high tide, the Portuguese cobblestone streets are partly flooded by seawater, adding to the fairy tale atmosphere.
 Located between the lush green mountains and the sea, Paraty (sometimes spelled Parati) was once a place of significant economic importance due to its sugar cane mills.
 At its peak the city was home to over 250 distilleries, and the name Paraty was synonymous with world-class sugar cane rum.
 Founded in 1531, the original settlement was on the opposite side of the river, where a church was erected to their patron "St. Roque."
 Around 1640, the Indians, who used to live here, were driven away and the town moved to where it stands now.
 The founders named it Nossa Senhora dos Remédios (Our Lady of the Medicines) as the patron saint and built the main church in her honour.
 Enlarged and remodelled over the years, the church is now the focal point of the annual Festa de Nossa Senhora dos Remédios on September 8.
 The festival has been celebrated for over 300 years since a wealthy and reverent benefactor, Maria Jácome de Mello, donated the land to the town for the church, requesting only an annual mass in return.
 The mass has grown into a procession of the wooden effigy of the Virgen though the town, adorned with gold and silver jewellery.
 In the 1700s, when the mines of Minas Gerais were pouring out gold, the perfect bay of Paraty was a busy port, the second most important in Brazil during the ‘Golden Century.’
 The best pinga or cachaça (sugar cane liquor) of Brazil was produced here and the name Paraty became synonymous with the liquor.
 Later, coffee was brought from the valley of Paraiba to be shipped to Portugal, sparking another economic boom.
 In 1888 with the abolition of the slavery, Paraty became almost forgotten in time, and a large exodus left only a population of around 600, a considerable difference from the 16 000 of the town’s prime.
 In 1954 a road was opened linking the town to the rest of the country through the valley of Paraiba, but it was not until 1973-75 with the opening of the highway BR-101 that Paraty’s rebirth as a tourist town began.
 It was declared a national monument in 1966.
 Paraty's bay is filled with over 65 tropical islands and dozens of beaches, each offering something different, and all covered with vegetation that remains lush and colourful year-round.
 The water of the bay is always the right temperature for swimming, diving and snorkelling.
 The national parks that encircle the town are filled with trails, wildlife and waterfalls.
-Hiking or horseback riding, for the sports minded, or a jeep or van tour are both excellent ways to appreciate this natural wilderness.
 Ilha Grande to Paraty Approximate distance:100km Estimate travel time:2.5 hours (1 hour by ferry)

 Depart at any time.